annettedorothea/TodoMVC---Server/README.md

 ## Execute the tests

-If you want to execute the tests you start the server in dev mode:
+If you want to execute the tests you need to start the server in dev mode:

 ```
 config:
   mode: DEV
   writeTimeline: ALWAYS
 ```

-Please note that the database is cleared on startup of the server.

-When the test-server is running you can execute the tests.

 ## License
 [ISC](License.txt)